tgbnhy/k-paths-clustering/README.md

 # k-paths
 ## Introduction
-This repo holds the source code and experiments of k-paths clustering.
+This repo holds the source code and scripts for reproduce the experiments of k-paths clustering.

 ## Usage

-1. If you run in Eclipse, just go to run configuration, creat a new java application, and fill the following parameters:
+1. If you run in Eclipse, just go to "au.edu.rmit.trajectory.expriments.kpathEfficiency", and click the "run configuration", creat a new java application, and fill the following parameters:

 E:\dataset\new_porto\reassign\porto_mm_edge.dat 10 1000000 E:\dataset\new_porto\reassign\new_edge_street.txt E:\dataset\new_porto\reassign\new_graph.txt